iGyalchester/BakendJab/README.md

 ### Code Review

-- We will have a 1-1 code review via zoom (breakout room) on TUESDAY.
+- We will have a 1-1 code review via zoom (breakout room) on due date.
-- Have your sample JSON test Payload for postman available to type in manually
+- Have your sample JSON test Payload for postman available to use during code review

 # Demo UI of the assessment - make it your own